anjeelupreti/project_tracker/README.md

 - Django and its community for the excellent web framework
 - Bootstrap team for the responsive frontend components
+- Font Awesome for the comprehensive icon library
 - All contributors who have helped shape this project